dltdojo/gendojo25/iy2409/vscose-dev/vscode-server-ext/README.md

 title: Running OpenVS Code Server with Docker Compose
 date: 2024-09-27
 description: This README explains how to run Gitpod OpenVS Code Server using Docker Compose and provides instructions for accessing it and installing extensions.
-keywords: openvscode-server, docker, docker-compose, vscode, remote development
+keywords: openvscode-server, docker, docker compose, vscode, remote development
 ---

 # Running OpenVS Code Server with Docker Compose with shell script inside.

-This `docker-compose.yaml` file defines a service for running Gitpod's OpenVS Code Server within a Docker container.
+This `docker compose.yaml` file defines a service for running Gitpod's OpenVS Code Server within a Docker container.

 ## Usage

 **1. Running the Container:**

-To start the OpenVS Code Server, navigate to the directory containing the `docker-compose.yaml` file and run:
+To start the OpenVS Code Server, navigate to the directory containing the `docker compose.yaml` file and run:

 ```bash
 docker compose up -d